newchuyalong/libgdx-learning/Distance-field-fonts.md

 # Generating the font #

 This process is much the same as for regular [[ bitmap fonts|Bitmap Fonts]], but you need a recent (November 2012) build of Hiero that is capable of creating the distance field.
 If there is a filter called "Distance field" in the version of Hiero you're using, you're good.
-Otherwise, grab the libgdx source and run Hiero from the `gdx-tools` project.
+Otherwise, grab the libgdx source and [[run Hiero|Hiero]] from the `gdx-tools` project.

   * Fire up Hiero and choose your font and attributes as normal.
   * In the "Effects" list on the right, double-click "Distance field".